ChengF-Lab/COAC/README.md

 MaxDepth:

-   The maxmum size of Attribute Clustering.
+   The maxmum  principle components of Attribute Clustering.

 MinSupport: